things to do in naples

 Sepulchers of San Gennaro

 The second-century Catacombs of San Gennaro, similar to the Roman mausoleums, are a labyrinth of entries and burial place chambers yet are more driven structurally and have better artistic creations than their Roman partners.
 There are two degrees of these, and in the upper mausoleum’s vaulting are frescoes from late in the subsequent century.
 Here, as well, is the little Crypt of the Bishops and the huge underground basilica, with three naves cut into the stone and embellished with frescoes from the fourth through 6th hundreds of years.
-The basilica was worked close to the sepulchers in the fifth century, and in spite of the fact that it has gone through a few changes, it is an uncommon case of early Christian design.
+The basilica was built near the tombs in the fifth century, and although it has undergone some changes, it remains a rare example of early Christian architecture.
 Even after significant redesigns during the Aragonese period in the fourteenth and fifteenth hundreds of years, its essential structure of three naves and a semi-round apse remains.

 Visit the remains of Pompeii